-Recent Autumn Budget has created quite a buzz with the announcement of cuts in Stamp Duty for first-time buyers in England, Wales and Northern Ireland.
+Recent Autumn Budget has created quite a buzz with the announcement of Stamp Duty reduction for first-time buyers in UK - England, Wales and Northern Ireland.
 Conservative Party Chancellor, Philip Hammond took a leaf out of Labour’s book, with a 'use-it-or-lose-it’ warning to land developers.
 This bold move was prompted by concerns of a deeper housing crisis and aims to boost home-building by ending widespread resentment felt by those locked out of the housing market because of high prices.

 Understandably, this new policy has brought about numerous questions that are left unanswered.
 We attempt at answering some questions about first-time buyers and Stamp Duty.